MrEliotA/prometheus-policy-autoscaler/README.md

 Extending to Other Workloads

+To autoscale another Deployment:

-Expose Prometheus metrics in your application
+Expose Prometheus metrics

-Create a PrometheusAutoscaler referencing your Deployment
+Create a new PrometheusAutoscaler referencing it

-Define PromQL expressions
+Write PromQL expressions for metrics

-Tune thresholds and behavior
+Tune thresholds, aggregation, and behavior

-Inspect controller decisions:
+Observe controller behavior:

 kubectl describe prometheusautoscaler <name>